bnb-chain/bnb-chain.github.io/docs/BNBSidechain/develop/BNBSidechainTestnet/metamask-with-bas-testnet.md

 ---
-sidebar_label: Use MetaMask For BAS
+sidebar_label: Use MetaMask For BNB Sidechain
 ---

-# Using MetaMask Wallet with BAS Test Network
+# Using MetaMask Wallet with BNB Sidechain Test Network
-> !!!
+!!!
 Tip You may encounter a network configuration issue in recent releases of MetaMask.
 If so, please make sure you have the recent version installed.

 ## What is MetaMask?
 MetaMask was created out of the need for creating more secure and usable Ethereum-based websites.
 In particular, it handles account management and connecting users to the blockchain.
 It’s supported in Chrome, Brave, and Safari browsers.